Simply curious, or considering the switch to veganism? Here are a few things to know about vegan fashion.

 The alternative, peace silk (or cruelty free silk), allows the moth to leave its cocoon prior to harvesting.
 However, in doing so, the fibre can be of lesser quality.

 If you are curious, and considering the switch to vegan fashion, here are a few things I recommend keeping in mind:

 Vegan doesn't equal ethical.
-Words like sustainable, ethical an vegan, aren’t interchangeable.
+Words like sustainable, ethical and vegan, aren’t interchangeable.
 Sustainable doesn’t mean ethical, and vice versa, and ethical isn’t always vegan.
 A product can be one and not the other.

 Don’t discard anything you already own that is derived from animals.
 The best thing you can do is continue to wear and look after what you already own.
-One of my most lived in pieces is a Ted Baker leather insert jacket that I bought at a sample sale when I worked in the industry.
+One of my most lived in pieces is a Ted Baker leather insert jacket that I bought at a sample sale.
 I will wear this until I can no longer!

-Alternatively, if we no longer want a non-vegan piece, pass it on by selling or swapping.
+Alternatively, if you no longer want a non-vegan piece, pass it on by selling or swapping.

-If and when we do go shopping, we must consider what’s on the inside.
+If and when you do go shopping, consider what’s on the inside.
 Look at the label and check the composition.